franzbu/WinHammer.spoon/README.md

 For automatic resizing and positioning of a window, simply move one third or more of the window beyond the left, right, or bottom borders of the screen.
 Depending on the set grid size, the window snaps into the desired spot.

-Version 0.6 intruduces additional modifier keys, which are defined in Hammerspoon's 'init.lua'.
+Version 0.6 intruduces additional modifier keys, which are defined in Hammerspoon's 'init.lua' (otherwise LattinMellon defaults back to the modifiers stated in the exemplary 'init.lua' section above).
 Using the different layers of modifier keys leads to the following results:

 * All layers, starting with the moveModifiers and resizeModifiers, up to modifierLayerFour - more layers with theoretically all combinations of modifiers keys are conceivable - can be used for resizing and moving the window within the screen; the different layers only lead to a different result once windows are moved beyond one of the sreen boundaries.